cytoscape/web-cytoscape-manual/docs/analyze.md

 <a id="nxa_metrics"></a>
 ## NXA Metrics

 Below you'll find a comprehensive list of metrics computed by the analyzer.
 All metrics are added as new attributes to the NETWORK, NODE and EDGE tables with the appropriate component suffixes if applicable.
+If a metric attribute shows no suffix, it means it was computed on the entire network.

 ### Network-level Metrics